 - Little Dot: Trendy boutique offering men’s and women’s street, surf, and swim wear.
 9-minute walk.

-- Oia-Fira Hiking Trail: 4-minute walk to starting point of Atlantis Hotel.
-One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
+- Oia-Fira Hiking Trail: One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
 A mix of sidewalk, cobblestones, and dirt trail, this route boasts gorgeous vistas the entire way.
-Hiking northwest, the full length of the path from the hotel to Oia Castle takes about 2 hours 30 minutes (add at least 30 minutes for a detour at Skaros Rock when you head north).
+Hiking northwest, the full length of the path from the hotel to Oia Castle takes from 2 to 5 hours (add at least an hour for a detour at Skaros Rock when you head north).
+4-minute walk to starting point of Atlantis Hotel.

 - Orthodox Metropolitan Cathedral: This imposing cathedral dominates the main square in Fira.
 Fully renovated after the ’56 earthquake, this landmark church is surrounded by a series of grand archways, and is adorned with frescoed walls and ceilings inside in gold and vivid colors.
 3-minute walk.